anapsix/dynamicinfradays/user/pages/programme/default.md

 J&eacute;r&ocirc;me is a senior engineer at Docker, where he helps others to containerize all the things.
 In another life he built and operated Xen clouds when EC2 was just the name of a plane, developed a GIS to deploy fiber interconnects through the French subway, managed commando deployments of large-scale video streaming systems in bandwidth-constrained environments such as conference centers, operated and scaled the dotCloud PaaS, and various other feats of technical wizardry.

 When annoyed, he threatens to replace things with a very small shell script.

+#### <a name="stephens"></a>Stephen Salinas

+Stephen Salinas is an Infrastructure engineer at HubSpot in Cambridge, MA.

+He's a contributor to Singularity, an open-source Mesos scheduling framework.

 <img src="http://dynamicinfradays.org/events/2015-boston/joe-stein.png" width="113" height="140" style="margin-left:10px; margin-bottom: 5px; float:right; clear: right;">